mannu598/LeapMotion/README.md

 License
 ---
 You are free to use these libraries in personal and commercial projects by attributing the original creator of Vitruvius.
-Licensed under [Ms-PL](https://github.com/LightBuzz/LeapMotion/blob/master/LICENSE)
+Licensed under the [Apache v2 License](https://github.com/LightBuzz/LeapMotion/blob/master/LICENSE).